Altinn/altinn-access-management-frontend/README.md

 ## Coding conventions 👮‍♀️

+### Naming convention on branches
+Start with these names for your branch depending on what your branch includes.

+  - 'automation/'
+  - 'bugfix/'
+  - 'dependencies/'
+  - 'documentation/'
+  - 'enhancement/'
+  - 'feature/'
+  - 'infrastructure/'
+  - 'performance/'

 ### ClassNames

-Use [PascalCase](https://techterms.com/definition/pascalcase) for both component and file names.
+Use [PascalCase](https://techterms.com/definition/pascalcase) for component file names.

 ### Code style